Wellsprings School Offer for Special Educational Needs and Disabilities

 7. How will the school support transitions to new settings?

-When children move on to a new setting, including secondary school, the school will liaise with the new school’s SENCo and information is shared.
+When children move on to a new setting, including secondary school, the school will liaise with the new school’s Inclusion Lead and information is shared.
 For children who have a Statement of Education and health Care Plan a representative from the new school will be invited to the annual review.

 For children in Year 6 there are opportunities for additional visits to the new school during the final Summer term.